oalders/is/README.md

 #### arch

-Prints the value of `runtime.GOARCH`.
+Prints the value of golang's `runtime.GOARCH`.
 Note that this is the arch that the binary was compiled for.
 It's not running `uname` under the hood.

 Theoretical possibilites are: